 For articulated boxes, you can position the axle anywhere on the inner radius shown on the diagrams.
 The larger, outer arc shows how a DriveStretcher can increase the throw of the box, and states which one to use (D1 or D2).
 All boxes, (apart from the LoLoader) include etches so they can be driven them remotely, with the motor mounted away from the gearbox.
 You’ll need to source the bearings, shafts and other bits and pieces for this yourself.

-For smaller engines, space limitations may dictate a smaller motor which will be less powerful and faster-revving, but excellent slow running can still be achieved using one of our compact, high-ratio gearboxes and these combinations are surprisingly powerful.
+For smaller engines, space limitations may dictate a smaller motor which has less power and revs higher, but you can still achieve excellent slow running by using one of our compact, high-ratio gearboxes and these combinations are surprisingly powerful.

 Corelsss motors have considerably more power and higher torque than the equivalent-sized iron core, so a relatively small motor and a lower ratio will still produce high tractive effort and smooth performance.